Paldai

 Paldai is a village in the Manipur state of India.
 One of the oldest villages along the western region of Kana river, it is located in the Chakpikarong Sub-Division of the Chandel District.
 Originally, the geographical boundaries were once at the mouth of Kana river in the north and "Suonnoupa Muol" in the south, and the hill ranges extending between these two in the west.

-It was pioneered and founded by Helchin Taithul.
-He was succeeded by his eldest son (L)Elizer Thangpu Taithul.
-It was one of the villages in India established a century before India achieved its independence.
+It was pioneered and founded by Shri Pu Helchin Taithul.
+He was succeeded by his eldest son (L)ET Thangpu Taithul.
+It was the village in India in that region, established a century before India achieved its independence.
 It is about 90–100 km from Imphal.
-The village number is 270919.
+The village recognition number is 270919.